Section IX - Information Systems & Technology

 To state the College’s policy regarding the acceptable use of technology resources provided by Randolph Community College

 The College expects employees and students to use computers, networks, network access, telephones, and other information technologies in a responsible, considerate, ethical, and lawful manner.
 Compliance with policies that ensure the security and integrity of all College information systems is mandatory and critical to ensure continuing provision of technological resources to the entire RCC community.
-This policy applies to all students, faculty and staff of the College and to all users of technology resources provided by the College.
+This policy applies to all users of technology resources provided by the College.

 Randolph Community College understands that information technology has become vital in its mission of teaching and training.
 Thus, the College owns a variety of technological resources that are provided primarily to support the academic and administrative functions of the College.
 These technological resources enable users to locate and disseminate information, to communicate and collaborate with others in a global setting, and to build the necessary strategic technologies for the current and future needs of the College community.